-Digestion Hormone Imbalances influence hunger and satiety cues, and healthy weight management
+Digestion Hormone Imbalances influences hunger and satiety cues, and healthy weight management

 Insulin Dysregulation is specifically linked to blood glucose balance and insulin resistance and is a risk factor for Type II diabetes and obesity

-Thyroid hormone Imbalances directly affect metabolic function and energy metabolism
+Thyroid hormone Imbalances directly affects metabolic function and energy metabolism and weight.

 Adrenal Hormone Imbalances driven by physical and psychological stressors can affect energy balance and levels of fatigue, can suppress digestive function, lessen libido and the production of sex hormones, thus impacting on fertility